 We estimate that around 68,000 people with MS in the UK live in areas where there are not enough MS nurses to look after everyone.
-Our mapping work completed as part of our MS Forward View project highlights where MS nurses are needed most, providing the focus for the Specialist Nurse Programme.
+Our mapping access to MS nursing work, completed as part of our MS Forward View project, highlights where MS nurses are needed most, providing the focus for the Specialist Nurse Programme.

 The Specialist Nurse Programme will offer a package of support to participating MS teams which includes: